 Read our Paleo review

-7. One Deck Dungeon
+8. One Deck Dungeon

 Players: 1-2 | Ages: 14+

 It might surprise some gamers to see One Deck Dungeon so high on this list, but I’ve been a huge fan of it for a while now and everyone I’ve played it with has had a great time playing it, as well.
 It is a fantastic solo or two-player cooperative dice game that I prefer over most of the bigger dungeon crawlers out there.
-It’s mostly all about chucking dice, but that doesn’t prevent the theme from coming through.
+It’s mostly all about chucking dice, but that doesn’t prevent the dungeon-delving, boss-fighting theme from coming through.

-One Deck Dungeon is one of the best co-op games for two players to get if you want a quick and challenging two-player fantasy game with a heavy amount of tactical gameplay and cooperation.
-If you’d prefer a space/sci-fi theme over fantasy, take a look at One Deck Galaxy.
+One Deck Dungeon is one of the best co-op games for two if you want a quick and challenging fantasy game with a heavy amount of tactical gameplay and cooperation.
+Also, its portability makes it great for travel or quick gaming sessions.

-Read our full One Deck Dungeon review
+Read our One Deck Dungeon review

 Get your copy of One Deck Dungeon